Nenad Milijaš

-Nenad Milijaš (Ненад Милијаш, /sh/; born 30 April 1983) is a retired Serbian footballer.
+Nenad Milijaš (Ненад Милијаш, /sh/; born 30 April 1983) is a Serbian former footballer who played as a midfielder.
 He represented Serbia at the 2010 FIFA World Cup.

-Milijaš rose to prominence in his homeland with his first club FK Zemun before moving to Red Star Belgrade where he won league and cup honours.
-Decorated with individual awards for his performances at Red Star, he broke into the Serbian national side in 2008.
-He moved to England in 2009 when he signed for Premier League side Wolverhampton Wanderers but returned to his former club three years later.
+Milijaš began his career with FK Zemun before moving to Red Star Belgrade, where he won league and cup honours.
+Having gained individual awards for his performances at Red Star Belgrade, Milijaš broke into the Serbian national side in 2008.
+He signed for Premier League club Wolverhampton Wanderers in 2009, before returning to his former club twice in 2012 and 2017.

 Club career

-Zemun
+Early career in Serbia

 Milijaš began his playing career in the youth ranks of Belgrade-based FK Zemun, where he progressed through to make it into their first team in 2000.
 He really began to establish himself in the middle of the park during the 2001–02 season and was a vital player for the club over the following seasons.
-In 2005–06, he had his best goalscoring start to a season, netting eight times by Christmas.
+In the 2005–06 season, he had his best goal-scoring start to a season, netting eight times by Christmas.
 This attracted attention from the country's biggest club and local rival, Red Star Belgrade.

-Red Star Belgrade

-Following his continually impressive form for FK Zemun, Milijaš signed for Red Star Belgrade in January 2006.
+Following his continuous impressive form for FK Zemun, Milijaš signed for Red Star Belgrade in January 2006.
 He ended his first season with Belgrade by winning both the Serbian Superliga and Serbian Cup with his new club.
-He won both trophies again with Belgrade the following season.
-Milijaš found appearances restricted by then manager Dusan Bajević, but the arrival of Boško Djurovski as the club's new manager saw him gain more playing time and re-discover his form.
-He then held down a first team spot in central midfield for the following seasons, becoming a vital member of the team as they went close to more domestic honours and regularly competing in European competitions.
-Milijaš enjoyed his best season so far in 2008–09, finishing Red Star's top goalscorer with 18 league goals, 22 goals in all competitions, making him Serbian football's leading scorer in that season.
-He also won the league's Most Valuable Player Award, was voted into the All Star Team, named 2008–09 Serbian Superliga Player of the Year and broke into the Serbia national football team.
+Milijaš won both trophies again with Red Star Belgrade the following season.
+He found appearances restricted by then-coach Dusan Bajević, but gained more playing time with the arrival of Boško Djurovski as the club's then-new coach.
+Milijaš was later promoted to the first team as a central midfielder for the following seasons, becoming a key member of the team as they went close to more domestic honours and regularly competing in European competitions.
+In the 2008–09 Serbian Superliga, he became Red Star Belgrade's top goalscorer with 18 league goals, 22 goals in all competitions, making him Serbian football's leading scorer in that season.
+Milijaš also won the league's Most Valuable Player Award, was voted into the All Star Team, named 2008–09 Serbian Superliga Player of the Year, and broke into the Serbia national football team.
 This form attracted attention from various clubs in Europe.